Freddie Freeman Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 18th in baseball in home runs surrendered (96 total, 1.2 per game).
+- Royals pitchers combine to rank 18th in baseball in home runs given up (96 total, 1.2 per game).

-- Lynch (1-3) takes the mound for the Royals in his seventh start of the season.
-He's put together a 3.96 ERA in 36 1/3 innings pitched, with 24 strikeouts.
+- Singer makes the start for the Royals, his 17th of the season.
+He is 4-7 with a 5.88 ERA and 70 strikeouts in 82 2/3 innings pitched.

-- The lefty's last time out was on Sunday against the Tampa Bay Rays, when he went six innings, surrendering one earned run while allowing six hits.
+- In his most recent appearance on Wednesday, the right-hander threw six scoreless innings against the Cleveland Guardians while surrendering four hits.

-- In six games this season, the 26-year-old has amassed an ERA of 3.96, with 5.9 strikeouts per nine innings.
-Opponents are batting .237 against him.
+- In 16 games this season, the 26-year-old has a 5.88 ERA and 7.6 strikeouts per nine innings, while giving up a batting average of .287 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.